Click here to download

 The prototype mode of the Graphics Builder may be used to animate a drawing or widget with real or simulated data.
 The run command of the Builder has a variety of options for supplying data.
 For samples of run commands, use Ctrl-Click in widget palettes to load widget drawings with the default run commands, then click on Run in the toolbar to prototype.
 A custom editor extension DLL can also be used to supply data and handle user input, allowing to prototype a complete application right in the Builder.

 GLG Class Library for Java implements the GLG object engine in 100% pure Java and provides GLG Java applications with complete access to all graphical objects in the drawing.
 An application can animate the drawing with real-time data, handle user input and create or modify objects at run time.

-A GLG Java application may be deployed either as a standalone Java program or an applet on a web page.
-The GLG Graphics Server provides a server-side deployment option.
+A GLG Java application may be deployed as a standalone Java program.
+The GLG Graphics Server provides a server-side web deployment option.
 The Community Edition of the GLG Class Library for Java includes both the GLG Standard and Extended APIs, with demos and examples included in the download.

 The GLG Class Library for Java includes a GLG Java Bean component which may be inserted in any Java application to display GLG drawings and widgets.
 The bean's GLG API methods may be used for accessing resources of the drawing and supplying data for updates, handling user interaction, as well as adding and deleting objects from the bean's drawing.

 Click here for more information.

 GLG Graphics Server provides a thin-client server-side alternative for displaying dynamic graphics on a web page without the need for browser plugins or Java.
 With the Graphics Server, the graphics is generated on the web server and displayed in a browser using only the standard HTML and Java Script.